 - Create evaluation procedures without complex price or cost analysis, making it easier and more affordable for small businesses to submit compliant bid packages;

-- Avoid the need for formal past performance checks through FAPIIS, thereby permitting your past experience in any sectors, or even as a subcontractor, to support your company’s qualification for award; and
+- Avoid the need for formal past performance checks through FAPIIS, thereby permitting your past experience in any sectors, or even as a subcontractor, to support your company’s qualification for the award; and

 - Streamline the award process using innovative procedures like comparative evaluations, downselections, and even oral solicitations.